Board members and staff

 Historian, Librarian

-Brigita graduated from the Faculty of History and Philosophy at the University of Latvia in 1986.
-In 2013 the qualification was equated to a Master’s degree.
-She has worked as a history teacher, journalist, human resources expert, and project manager.
-From 2000 to 2017 she was chairperson of the board and project manager for the Society of Friends of Latvians in Brazil.
+As a graduate from the Faculty of History and Philosophy of the Latvian State University Brigita has worked as a history teacher, journalist, personnel specialist, and project manager.
+From 2000 to 2017, she was Chair of the Board of the Association of Friends of Latvians in Brazil.

 Brigita Eihmane